LRDPRDX/CaenWaveDumpConfigGenerator/README.md

 The documentation is available [here](/doc/users_guide.pdf).

 ## Feedback
-Report bugs and/or suggestions to paradox1859@gmail.com
+Report bugs and/or suggest to paradox1859@gmail.com

 ## TODO's
 - [ ] Add board identifier (for the proper time scale)